Blocks and Bans on WhatsApp: What You Need to Know

 One of the riskiest behaviors.

-Reused numbers with bad reputation are banned quickly.
+Reused numbers with bad reputations are banned quickly.

 This is the most critical factor.

-• We have already seen numbers being banned just by connecting the QR Code.
+* We have seen numbers being banned **just by connecting the QR Code**.

 WhatsApp's algorithm changes constantly.
 Today, the two most important factors are: